Frequently Asked Questions About Our Car Detailing Services

 Yes, ceramic coating can be applied to auto glass.
 It enhances visibility during rain by causing water to bead up and roll off, improving driving safety.
 It also helps protect the glass from contaminants like dirt, bird droppings, and water spots, making it easier to clean and maintain the glass over time.

 Yes, ceramic coating can be applied to most cars, as long as the paint is in good condition.
 Before applying the coating, the surface needs to be thoroughly cleaned, polished, and free from contaminants.
 For older or damaged paint, we recommend repairing any imperfections first to ensure the coating adheres properly and delivers the best results.
+Matte, frozen, magno and satin paint finishes can also be ceramic coated.
+But without the polishing step needed first, as that would turn the finish back to gloss.

 Ceramic coating protects your car by creating a hydrophobic layer on the surface, which repels water, dirt, and contaminants.
 This layer helps prevent scratches, oxidation, and fading caused by UV rays.
 It also makes washing your car easier since dirt doesn’t stick as easily, keeping the paint looking newer for longer.